-Figure 17: Abandoned cranberry bog with tell-tale irrigation ditches at Tubb;s Meadow swamp is noticeably denser than the tree canopy and contains a multitude of species.
-Some of the shrubs found within this habitat include Northern arrow wood (Viburnum recognitum), winterberry holly (Illex verticillata), swamp rose (Rosa pulustris), and silky dogwood.
+Figure 17: Abandoned cranberry bog with tell-tale irrigation ditches at Tubb;s Meadow recognitum), winterberry holly (Illex verticillata), swamp rose (Rosa pulustris), and silky dogwood.
 There are also several woody vining species that cling and climb over the other tree and shrub species to reach the sunny patches in the upper layers of the canopy.
 The vining species include common greenbrier (Smilax rotundifolia), poison ivy (Toxicodendron radicans), and wild grapes (Vitis spp.).